Raunak-Sarmacharya/kcn-seniors-docs/docs/user-management/overview.md

 For a visual demonstration of user management basics, watch our comprehensive video tutorial below:

 **What the Video Covers:**
-- Changing user roles in the KCN Seniors system
+- Changing user roles in the system
 - Adding volunteer tags to volunteer users
 - Managing role permissions through the Members plugin
 - Essential user administration tasks